South Australia: Historical transport in South Australia

 After settlement, the major form of transport in South Australia was ocean transport.
 Limited land transport was provided by horses and bullocks.
 In the mid 19th century, the state began to develop a widespread rail network, although a coastal shipping network continued until the post war period.

 Roads began to improve with the introduction of motor transport.
 By the late 19th century, road transport dominated internal transport in South Australia.

 Railway

 South Australia has four interstate rail connections, to Perth via the Nullarbor Plain, to Darwin through the centre of the continent, to New South Wales through Broken Hill, and to Melbourne–which is the closest capital city to Adelaide.

-Rail transport is important for many mines in the north of the state.
+Rail transport was important for many mines in the north of the state.

-The capital Adelaide has a commuter rail network made of electric and diesel electric powered multiple units, with 6 lines between them.
+The capital Adelaide has a commuter rail network made of electric and diesel electric powered multiple units, with 7 lines between them.